TAFE SA

-TAFE SA is an Australian education provider.
+TAFE SA (Technical and Further Education South Australia) is an Australian education provider that was established in 2012.
 It provides vocational education and training in the state of South Australia.

+TAFE SA conducts training across approximately 30 campuses as well as through regional training locations and online study.

 History

 On 1 November 2012, TAFE SA became a statutory corporation, separate from the SA Government's Department of Further Education, Employment, Science and Technology, under the TAFE SA Act 2012.

 In December 2017, following a random audit of TAFE SA courses by the Australian Skills Quality Authority (ASQA), 14 courses were found to have discrepancies in assessment processes, affecting approximately 630 students.
 The Weatherill government and Education Minister Susan Close announced support measures and compensation for affected students, who were individually case-managed.

-In the years following the audit, TAFE SA undertook significant reforms to improve course quality, governance, industry engagement, and student outcomes.
+In the years following the audit, TAFE SA undertook reforms intended to improve course quality, governance, industry engagement, and student outcomes.
 These included internal reviews, staff development, infrastructure upgrades, and curriculum improvements.
 By 2024, TAFE SA had been re-registered by ASQA as a training provider for the maximum allowable period of seven years.

 That same year, TAFE SA was named Large Training Provider of the Year at the Australian Training Awards, with judges citing its turnaround and leadership in delivering high-quality vocational education and training at scale.
 The award highlighted TAFE SA's collaboration with industry and community, improved access to training, and innovative education delivery methods.

 Description

-The acronym "TAFE" stands for Technical and Further Education and is used and recognised nationally throughout Australia.
+The acronym "TAFE" stands for Technical and Further Education.
+It is used and recognised nationally throughout Australia.

 TAFE SA is a registered training organisation (RTO) and an Institute of Higher Education under the jurisdiction of the Australian Skills Quality Authority (ASQA) and, for higher education courses, the Tertiary Education Quality and Standards Agency (TEQSA).
-It is the largest provider of vocational education and training in South Australia, offering nationally accredited qualifications from entry-level certificates to bachelor degrees across a wide range of industry areas.
+It is the largest provider of vocational education and training in South Australia, offering nationally accredited qualifications from entry-level certificates to bachelor's degrees across a wide range of industry areas.

 As of 2024, TAFE SA was re‑registered by ASQA as an RTO and provider on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) for seven years—the longest accreditation period to date.

-TAFE SA plays a public role in ensuring that South Australians have access to vocational education and skills training aligned with workforce demand and emerging industry needs.
-Training is offered across approximately 30 campuses and regional training locations, as well as online delivery modes to support broader access, including in remote and regional communities.

-TAFE SA operates under a strategic plan and roadmap that emphasise connecting industry, communities, schools, employment facilitators and government to efficiently meet current and emerging training needs.
+TAFE SA operates under a strategic plan and roadmap that emphasises connecting industry, communities, schools, employment facilitators, and government to efficiently meet current and emerging training needs.
 The plan includes curriculum innovation, flexible course scheduling, and tailored programs for small and medium enterprises, as well as micro‑credentials and short courses designed to support upskilling and career transitions.